France to Islay by Morris Traveller: Ireland

 April 6, 2019 Cork to Dingle

-When travelling by ferry boat with Brittany Ferries, it is best not to go back to the car until the very last minute, that way you avoid a long hot wait on the staircase with other travellers who wish that they too had waited until the last minute.
+When travelling by ferry boat with Brittany Ferries, it is best not to try to go back to the car until the very last minute.
+That way you avoid a long hot wait on the staircase with other travellers who wish that they too had not tried to rejoin their car until the last minute.
 By the time we were out of the ferry all we wanted to do was arrive at our evening’s destination in Dingle, so we did not visit Cork but went straight on to the N22 and did not stop until we reached Killarney.
 In the centre of this touristic little town we hunted out a map of Ireland.
 Not an easy thing to do, all the shops are either pubs or cafés or sell sweets or woollen sweaters.

-We stopped at a garage to check Lady Pamela’s tyres and oil and fill up with petrol, then it was on to Dingle where, at wonderful Inch Beach we took Lady P on to the sand to celebrate our arrival at the Atlantic ocean.
+We stopped at a garage to check Lady Pamela’s tyres and oil and fill up with petrol, then it was on to Dingle where, at wonderful Inch Beach we took Lady P on to the sand to celebrate her trouible free arrival at the Atlantic ocean.

 We walked into Dingle Town and went into the first pub that was playing music: The Dingle Pub, we drank Guinness, as good as ever.
 Here it is important to drink, food comes a poor second.